nathanhood/nathanhood.github.io/README.md

-# client-template

-Serves as a template for client JavaScript applications.

-It uses:
+# Portfolio for Nathan Hood

+Technologies used...
 * Jade
 * Less
 * Grunt